LitExtension Blog

 Tip: If you choose a sidebar layout, keep it simple and organized.
 Use collapsible filters or navigation sections to reduce clutter.
 If you go for a no sidebar layout, make sure your product pages have clear navigation links elsewhere, like in the header or footer, to ensure a seamless user experience.

-3. Minimalistic vs interactive designs
+3. Minimalistic vs Interactive designs

 Minimalistic designs emphasize whitespace and simplicity, focusing user attention on the product itself.
 However, this approach can lack engagement if not paired with effective product details and call-to-action elements.